 Photo: Thomas Hawk/Flikr

-On August 28, California governor Jerry Brown, signed SB-10 , a law that made California the first state in the U.S. to put an end to the cash bail system.
-The law, which goes into effect in October 2019, was sponsored by Senator Robert Hertzberg (D-CA) of California’s 18th Senate District, and aims to put an end to cash bail, which many on the left believe is highly discriminatory against those who are lower income and/or members of ethnic minorities.
+On August 28, Governor Jerry Brown signed into law SB-10 , thus making California the first state in the U.S. to put an end to its cash bail system.
+The law, which was sponsored by state Senator Robert Hertzberg (D-CA) and goes into effect in October 2019, aims to put an end to cash bail, a practice that many on the left believe is highly discriminatory against those who are lower income and/or members of ethnic minorities.
 However, some believe that the new law has the potential to spawn a bail system that is more biased than ever before.

 Under the new legislation, local judges are left with the authority to determine whether or not an individual is to remain in jail or if he or she is to be released until trial.
 Individuals who commit a non-violent misdemeanor will be released after 12 hours–otherwise, judges will use an algorithm to determine whether or not an individual is be eligible for release, and the creation of each algorithm will be left up to each jurisdiction within the state.